annushkalebedev/DExter/README.md

 ```

 During testing, the following will be generated / evaluated:
-- Testing set samples generated from the testing data.
+- Sampling the testing set data.
+- Render the samples (first 8 is the subjective test set).
 Output into `artifacts/samples/`
+- Animation of the predicted p_codec from noise
 - Tempo curve and velocity curve.
 If `WANDB_DISALBED=False` this will be uploaded to the wandb workspace.
--
+- Comparison between the pred p_codec and label p_codec.